RezaHoque/ComproSocket/README.md

-## Welcome to Compro Socket
+## Compro Socket
-Compro Socket is a chat app developed with Angular 2 and WebSocket.
+It is a chat app developed with Angular 2 and WebSocket mainly.
+Other technologies used are MongoDB and Node.js server.